by Wadsam | August 20, 2014 5:59 am

-Standard Chartered to pay penalty for failing to improve money laundering controls
+The British Bank Standard Chartered has to pay a fresh penalty of USD 300mn to New York’s banking regulator for failing to improve its money laundering controls.

 The bank has also been banned from accepting new dollar clearing accounts without the state’s approval.